 Following her involvement with the creation of the registry, which starts today, Dubai-based solicitor Nita Maru answers key questions on the issue and explains the new rules in light of the current UAE laws governing non-Muslim individuals and what they mean for non-Muslim expatriates.

 On death, how are the UAE assets of a non-Muslim dealt with?

-Currently, the distribution of such assets is guided by UAE federal law (Personal Status Law and the Civil Transactions Code) and public order in accordance with Sharia custom and principles.
+Currently, the distribution of such assets is guided by UAE federal law (Personal Status Law and the Civil Transactions Code) and public order in accordance with Sharia customs and principles.
 Following a death, the UAE Courts will examine an estate and potentially distribute it according to Sharia law, where distributions are as per fixed share ratios.

 What are the specific inheritance distributions?

-Under Sharia law, a surviving wife who has children qualifies for one eighth of her husband’s estate, and a surviving husband who has children qualifies for one quarter of his wife’s estate.
+Under Sharia law, a surviving wife who has children qualifies for one-eighth of her husband’s estate, and a surviving husband who has children qualifies for one-quarter of his wife’s estate.